vvscode/docs/docs/tutorials/tutorials-net/build-your-own-conference-calling-system-in-c.md

 ---
-title: "Build your own Conference Calling System in C#"
+title: 'Build your own Conference Calling System in C#'
+excerpt: >-
-excerpt: "In this tutorial, we’ll show how easy it is to build a regular conference calling solution with both Dial in & Dial out functionality.
-Continue reading."
+  In this tutorial, we’ll show how easy it is to build a regular conference calling solution with both Dial in & Dial out functionality.
+Continue reading.
 ---
 Tight budgets, busy schedules, better technology and the urge for immediacy has made virtual interaction a common communications and collaborations strategy for businesses today.
 Accordingly, virtual teams are naturally increasing.